-    The location of the kidney pain and back pain is very similar and because of that you need to have a closer look at the accompanying symptoms if you want to know if this is your kidney or back that hurts.
-In case of the back pain, it often radiates to your hips or even knees, it may be followed by a recent back injury.
-The pain is usually more persistent or it occurs when you perform certain movements.
-You may also experience numbness in your anus, buttock, or genitals area, or you may have the incidents of urinary or fecal incontinence.
+The location of the kidney pain and back pain is very similar, and because of that, you need to have a closer look at the accompanying symptoms if you want to know if this is your kidney or back that hurts.
+A recent back injury may be the source of back pain that radiates to your hips or even your knees.
+The pain is usually more persistent, or it occurs when you perform certain movements.
+You may also experience numbness in your anus, buttock, or genitals area, or you may have incidents of urinary or faecal incontinence.

-Kidney pain, on the other hand, is often accompanied by such symptoms as fever, frequent and painful urination, you may vomit or have nausea.
-You may also experience diarrhea or constipation, notice blood in your urine, you can feel dizzy, have chills, fatigue, or rash.
+Kidney pain, on the other hand, is often accompanied by such symptoms as fever, and frequent and painful urination; you may also vomit or have nausea.
+You may also experience diarrhoea or constipation, notice blood in your urine, you can feel dizzy, and have chills, fatigue, or rash.
 Depending on the cause of the kidney pain, it is sometimes very strong, it may also radiate to your upper back.

 Kidney Pain in the Morning – Most Common Causes